With the now well-established Mtn Lab, Salomon created a modern classic that hits a sweet spot for a large portion of the AT ski boot buying market.

 Like with uphill performance, the weight of the Mtn Lab is nothing special.
 Again, 5 years ago 7 pounds (which is what the Salomon weighs, roughly) was the benchmark for all-around AT ski boots.
 And those boots 5 years ago didn't tour nor ski as well as the Salomon.
 We have boots in our test that are heavier and they generally ski better.

-The super light Atomic Backland Carbon is way lighter.
 The Atomic Hawx is a little heavier, but skis much better and tours about the same.
 The Editors Choice Tecnica Zero G Tour Pro is much lighter and skis about the same.